 World Theatre Day

-The goals of World Theatre Day are:
+World Theatre Day 2022 Internationally

-World Theatre Day 2021 in Canada
+World Theatre Day 2022 in Canada

-Every year a messenger is selected from Canada by the Professional Association of Canadian Theatres (PACT), the Playwrights Guild of Canada (PGC) and l’Association des théâtres francophones du Canada (ATFC) as an ambassador of Canadian theatre for World Theatre Day, and invites Canadians to join in and experience the joy and the power of theatre.
+Every year in Canada, an outstanding playwright, actor, artistic director, storyteller, or creator is selected as an ambassador of Canadian theatre for World Theatre Day, and invites Canadians to join in and experience the joy and the power of theatre.

-World Theatre Day 2021 in British Columbia
+World Theatre Day 2022 in British Columbia

 GVPTA commemorates World Theatre Day by sharing the Canadian message and campaign, raising the profile of the local theatre scene through public awareness activities, and aiding theatre companies to increase their community engagement around their related events.